-Using the list below for the 2 different quinoa nutrition entries in our Phosphorus database, the highest amount of Phosphorus is in Quinoa, uncooked which contains 457 mg of Phosphorus per 100g.
+Using the list below for the 2 different quinoa nutrition entries in our database, the highest amount of Phosphorus is found in Quinoa, uncooked which contains 457 mg of Phosphorus per 100g.
 The lowest amount of Phosphorus is in Quinoa, cooked which in 100g contains 152 mg of Phosphorus.

-The average amount of Phosphorus in 100g of quinoa, based on the list below is 304.50 mg of Phosphorus.
+The average amount of Phosphorus contained in 100g of quinoa, based on the list below is 304.50 mg of Phosphorus.

 From the Phosphorus content in quinoa list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Phosphorus.
 Each quinoa item can be scaled by different amounts to adjust the amounts of Phosphorus so that it is not just, for example, the values in 100g of Quinoa, uncooked.
 The item can be scaled by quantites in g, oz or typical serving sizes.